 Severe material deprivation: Material deprivation refers to persons who experience at least four of the nine problems listed below: they cannot afford

 1) to pay loan, rent or utility bills,

 3) to face unexpected expenses,

 4) to eat meat, fish or a protein equivalent every second day,

 5) a week of holiday away from home annually,

 People living in households with very low work intensity: People living in households with very low work intensity are people living in households where the members of working age (18–59 year-old) work less than 20% of their total work potential during the previous year. (value: 0–0.2)

 People at risk of poverty or social exclusion: Share of people within the total population who are affected by one or more of the problems of at-risk-of-poverty, severe material deprivation or living in households with very low work intensity.

-Roma nationality: From the Household Budget and Living Conditions, we only have information on the nationality of persons aged 16 years and older.
+Roma nationality: From the Household Budget and Living Conditions, we have information on the nationality of persons aged 16 years and older.
 We consider those people Roma who declared to have Roma nationality in either of two questions.
-On younger people we only have estimated data.
+On younger people we have estimated data.
 Among people aged 15 years or younger, those are considered Roma, in whose household the majority of household members over 16 years of age declared to be of Roma nationality.